-- If you have an allergy to benzocaine or any other part of Solarcaine (benzocaine aerosol spray).
+- If you have an allergy to benzocaine or any other part of Solarcaine (benzocaine topical spray).

-- If there is an infection where Solarcaine (benzocaine aerosol spray) will be used.
+- If there is an infection where Solarcaine (benzocaine topical spray) will be used.

-This is not a list of all drugs or health problems that interact with Solarcaine (benzocaine aerosol spray).
+This is not a list of all drugs or health problems that interact with Solarcaine (benzocaine topical spray).

 What are some things I need to know or do while I take Solarcaine?

-- Tell all of your health care providers that you take Solarcaine (benzocaine aerosol spray).
+- Tell all of your health care providers that you take Solarcaine (benzocaine topical spray).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Protect clothing and fabrics from staining.

-- Do not sniff Solarcaine (benzocaine aerosol spray).
-Doing so may cause harm or death.
+- Do not breathe in Solarcaine (benzocaine topical spray).
+Breathing in Solarcaine (benzocaine topical spray) may cause harm or death.

 How is this medicine (Solarcaine) best taken?

-Use Solarcaine (benzocaine aerosol spray) as ordered by your doctor.
+Use Solarcaine (benzocaine topical spray) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Do not take Solarcaine (benzocaine aerosol spray) by mouth.
+- Do not take Solarcaine (benzocaine topical spray) by mouth.
 Use on your skin only.
 Keep out of your mouth, nose, and eyes (may burn).